dawidmpunkt/SureFeed-USB-Power-Mod/README.md

 ## ⚠️ UPDATE (29.11.2025)
 > The mod is fixed.
 Short: The output voltage of the DC-DC-Booster needs to be set to around 5.9-6.0 Volts.
 Before, I had it set to 6.4 Volts (which caused the issue) and because the motor opened and > closed the door a little faster (which I liked).
-My theory is that a voltage too high detunes the RFID receiver.
+My theory is that a voltage too high detunes the RFID receiver (or causes some overdrive / saturation / regulator stress).

 ~~> I noticed an issue with the mod: When the Surefeed is powered externally, the feeder does not open, when a pet-chip is near the antenna.~~
 ~~> My suspect is the switching noise of the voltage-boost-module interfering with the antenna.
 It worked fine, when I installed the boost-module inside the battery compartment.
 So repositioning of the boost module might be an option.
 Another option would be to add shielding to the area around the boost-module.~~